sl-sh-dev/sl-sh/README.md

 All of this is covered in `doc/README.md`

-Must be compiled in lisp-test mode for appropriate documenation functions to be present (`cargo build --features lisp-test`).
+Must be compiled in lisp-test mode for appropriate documentation functions to be present (`cargo build --features lisp-test`).